 Every day, if we’re looking for it, we’ll see opportunities to leverage our worldly wealth in a way that brings glory to God and makes friends for eternity.
 As believers we’ll see those opportunities, because Jesus just told us exactly how His disciples are to do this.

 We are investing in projects to advance God’s Kingdom at Colonial.
 When we create inviting environments where we are building stronger community with each other, when we build up our young people to be powerful disciples, and when we change lives through missions where the Gospel is proclaimed, we are helping people become followers of Christ.
 When those people encounter God, they can grow with others in freedom, they can impact others around them and God’s Kingdom will advance.

 Estimated Cost: $2.5 million

 A vibrant student ministry is one of the hallmarks that makes us Colonial.
-The farm house on the corner of 135th and Rosehill Rd. has served as home to our Quivira students for nearly 15 years, and we have long since outgrown that space with up to 130 middle and high school students in attendance each week.
+The farm house on the corner of 135th and Rosehill Rd. has served as home to our Overland Park students for nearly 15 years, and we have long since outgrown that space with up to 130 middle and high school students in attendance each week.
 The upcoming development of the property adjacent to the student house necessitates building a new home for our student ministries.

-Additionally, for many years we’ve been aware of the need to provide more adequate parking at our Quivira Campus, but could not until 137th street was built to allow for a 2nd entry/exit to our parking areas.
+Additionally, for many years we’ve been aware of the need to provide more adequate parking at our Overland Park Campus, but could not until 137th street was built to allow for a 2nd entry/exit to our parking areas.
 Construction of that street is nearly complete which now necessitates a new entry point.